Tsar36/Microservices/README.md

 - "for Dockerfile use:" 'docker build [options] path/URL'
 -  "for docker-compose files use:" 'docker-compose up -d'
 ## Example:
-docker build -t tsar/MySQL
+#gh-dark-mode-only docker build -t tsar/MySQL #gh-dark-mode-only
-$ To run the image and to make a container:
+To run the image and to make a container:
 - docker run -d -p 3306:3306 tsar/MySQL